skx/assembler/README.md

 # Assembler

-This repository contains a VERY BASIC assembler, which is capable of reading simple assembly-language programs, and generating an ELF binary from them.
+This repository contains a VERY BASIC x86-64 assembler, which is capable of reading assembly-language input, and generating a staticly linked ELF binary output.

 It is more a proof-of-concept than a useful assembler, but I hope to take it to the state where it can compile the kind of x86-64 assembly I produce in some of my other projects.